Emerging & Specific Regulation

 Training and Education

-Offer training programs to educate employees about AML regulations, the importance of compliance, and their roles in preventing money laundering.
-This could be in the form of workshops, seminars, or online courses.
+Facilitate training programs to update employees on AML regulations and compliance importance and their own part in helping fight money laundering.
+This can include workshops, seminars, or e-learning.

 5